-interest 1 [see also: importance] The interest of the lemma is in the assertion that..... • There has recently been increasing interest in the theory of..... • This article features results in both spectral theory and operator ergodic theory made possible by a recent renewal of interest in the consequences of James's inequalities. • Our interest in extending Strang's results comes from the fact that..... • The author's interest in this problem was recently rekindled by a conversation with David Lees. • The theorem gains in interest if we realize that..... • The usefulness and interest of this correspondence will of course be enhanced if there is a way of returning from the transforms to the functions, that is to say, if there is an inversion formula. • This class is wide enough to include a number of examples of interest. • It is therefore of interest to look at the asymptotic behaviour of..... • Of particular interest to us is S(5,3). • Canonical products are of great interest in the study of entire functions of finite order. • The polynomials R_i do not have this stability property, and are therefore of little interest. • We now prove a result that may be of independent interest. • The case n = 2 is of no interest since..... • We have made modifications in the interest of readability.
+interest 1 [see also: importance] Interest in crossed G-modules stems from algebraic topology.
+The interest of the lemma is in the assertion that..... • There has recently been increasing interest in the theory of..... • This article features results in both spectral theory and operator ergodic theory made possible by a recent renewal of interest in the consequences of James's inequalities. • In this paper we wish to renew an interest in the systematic study of the relationships between cardinal invariants with respect to Borel morphisms. • Our interest in extending Strang's results comes from the fact that..... • The author's interest in this problem was recently rekindled by a conversation with David Lees. • The theorem gains in interest if we realize that..... • The usefulness and interest of this correspondence will of course be enhanced if there is a way of returning from the transforms to the functions, that is to say, if there is an inversion formula.
+This class is wide enough to include a number of examples of interest. • The basic problem of interest is to derive the asymptotics of the number $N_T(P, E)$ of circles in the packing P which intersect a bounded set E and have curvature < T. • It is therefore of interest to look at the asymptotic behaviour of..... \bullet Of particular interest to us is S(5,3). \bullet Canonical products are of great interest in the study of entire functions of finite order. • The polynomials R_i do not have this stability property, and are therefore of little interest. • We now prove a result that may be of independent interest. • In the case where p > 1, the result seems to be new, and may have independent interest. • The reason for our attention to these questions, beyond their intrinsic interest, is that, in certain circumstances, they provide a way to prove unique ergodicity results for groups. • The case n = 2 is of no interest since..... • We have made modifications in the interest of readability.